JJ/hoborg/text/text.md

 its calf, when she wants a hump, when she's broken a leg or when she's just mooing her happiness.
-A woman crying is no different, and I heard that whoever was shouting from the jing show was crying surprise.
+A woman crying is no different, and I heard that whoever was shouting from the jig show was crying surprise.
 And she was probably Tracy.
 So I made the choice and run in that direction.

 When did I work the cows?
 No, I never did that.
 Did I just say that?